-Large herbivores species including hippopotamus, elephant, buffalo, Uganda Kob, waterbuck, Topi and large carnivore species including lion, leopard, and spotted hyena are the main attractions the bring a massive number of tourists to Queen Elizabeth National Park each year, more than any other savannah park in the Uganda.
-Queen Elizabeth National Park is located in the Western Region of Uganda, spanning the districts of Kasese, Kamwenge, Rubirizi, and Rukungiri.
-The park is approximately 400 kilometres (250 mi) by road south-west of Kampala capital city.
-It includes the Maramagambo Forest and the borders of Kigezi Game Reserve, Kyambura Game Reserve, Kibale National Park in Uganda, and Virunga National Park in the Democratic Republic of the Congo.
+The main attraction the pulls in visitors to Queen Elizabeth National Park are the large herbivores species, including hippopotamus, elephant, buffalo, Uganda Kob, waterbuck, Topi.
+Most attractive and more than any savannah park in Uganda can attract the large carnivore species in the park, including lion, leopard, and spotted hyena.
+Queen Elizabeth National Park is located in the Western Region of Uganda, spanning Kasese, Kamwenge, Rubirizi, and Rukungiri.
+The park is approximately 400 kilometers (250 mi) by road southwest of Kampala, the capital city.
+It includes the Maramagambo Forest and Kigezi Game Reserve’s borders, Kyambura Game Reserve, Kibale National Park in Uganda, and Virunga National Park in the Democratic Republic of the Congo.

-Queen Elizabeth National Park in Uganda (QENP) formerly known as Kazinga National Park was established in 1952 but was renamed in 1954 to commemorate the visit by Queen Elizabeth II.
-It lies on the floor of Africa’s Western Rift Valley covering 1,978 sq km at an altitude of 884- 1,337m/2,900- 4,386ft.
+Queen Elizabeth National Park in Uganda (QENP), formerly known as Kazinga National Park, was established in 1952 but was renamed in 1954 to commemorate Queen Elizabeth II’s visit.
+It lies on Africa’s Western Rift Valley floor, covering 1,978 sq km at an altitude of 884- 1,337m/2,900- 4,386ft.

-You can enjoy a holistic experience in this splendid park with diverse habitat including grassland, savannah, forests, wetlands and lakes.
-This provides the setting of an extensive range of large mammals, primates, birds and butterflies.
+You can enjoy a holistic experience in this splendid park with diverse habitats, including grassland, savannah, forests, wetlands, and lakes.
+The experience provides the setting of an extensive range of large mammals, primates, birds, and butterflies.

-The park’s vegetation is a variety of flora and fauna but consists of mostly thickets of small trees including acacias and evergreens.
-The park, however, has five levels of vegetation; bushy grassland, Acacia woodland, lakeshore or swamp vegetation and forest grassland.
+The park’s vegetation is a variety of flora and fauna but consists of small trees’ primary thickets, including acacias and evergreens.
+The park, however, has five levels of vegetation; bushy grassland, Acacia woodland, Lakeshore or swamp vegetation, and forest grassland.

 The park is a habitat for over 95 mammal species with over 600 species of birds.
-Four out of the big five animals can be found in QENP.
+Queen Elizabeth harbors four of the big 5 animals.
 The rhino is not present.

-The park’s grasslands harbour impressive wildlife species such as chimpanzees, leopards, lions, elephants, hippopotamuses, water buffaloes, waterbuck, Uganda kob, warthog, hyena, giant forest hog and several types of antelopes, such as duiker, bushback and reedbuck.
+The park’s grasslands harbor impressive wildlife species such as chimpanzees, leopards, lions, elephants, hippopotamuses, water buffaloes, waterbuck, Uganda kob, warthog, hyena, giant forest hog, and several types of antelopes, such as duiker, bushbuck, and reedbuck.